smartdevicelink/sdl_evolution/proposals/nnnn-dismiss-alert.md

 ## Potential downsides

 1. If the developer is not tracking closely the views on-screen, they may not dismiss the view they expected.
 2. If used poorly, the alert could dismiss without the user expecting it to.
-This should only be used with alerts that don't take user interaction (such as a "waiting for network").
+This should only be used with alerts that don't take user interaction (such as a "waiting for network" `Alert` using the `progressIndicator` Boolean).

 ## Impact on existing code